Mutter (song)

-"Mutter" (German for "mother") is a power ballad by German Neue Deutsche Härte band Rammstein, released as the fourth single from the album of the same name.
-The single release includes "5/4", a song that is instrumental except for a Speak & Spell dialogue sample that was played as the intro for live shows since 2000, but wasn't released until 2002.
+"Mutter" (German for "mother") is a song by the German band Rammstein, released as the fourth single from the album Mutter.
+It charted highly in Finland and Belgium.

+The single release includes "5/4", an instrumental that includes a toy Speak & Spell dialogue sample.

 Overview

-The song was confirmed by frontman Till Lindemann and guitarist Richard Kruspe to be a reference to their unhappy childhood relationships with their own mothers.
-The lyrics tell the story of a child not born from a womb but in an experiment, thus having no true father or mother.
+"Mutter" tells the story of a child not born from a womb but in an experiment, thus having no true father or mother.
 The lyrics describe his plan to kill both the mother "who never gave birth to him" and then himself.
 However, he fails to kill himself, instead ending up mutilated and no better off than before.
 The child begs and prays for strength, but his dead mother does not answer.
-The narrative of the song is similar to Mary Shelley's Frankenstein, in that the character takes revenge for his misfortunes on his "parent" but ends up no different from before the "parent" died.

 Music video

 The video for Mutter follows the story of the song, in which Lindemann portrays a monstrous character who kills his mother and then dumps her body in a river before ending up locked in an underground cage.
 Lindemann has a bald head and is clad in rags for this role, but also portrays a well-dressed character with long hair who is seen rowing a boat in a swamp.